Eugene Francois Magloire

-Eugène Francois Magloire (July 1841 – February 6, 1908) was a high-ranking general of the Haitian army.
+Eugène Francois Magloire (July 1841 – February 6, 1908) was a general of the Haitian army.

 Early life

 Magloire was the youngest of eight children born to Jean-Jacques Magloire of Dominica and Francillette Celestin.
 He was born in mid-1841.
 Magloire had a sister named Juliette and six brothers: Urbain-Pierre, Jean-Pierre, Riche, Julien, Desauguste, Pierre-Jacques.
 During his studies in Grande-Riviere du Nord in 1858, his father was employed as a soldier and assigned to the east of the country as the head of Haiti's fifth regiment.